priyanshus/priyanshus.github.io/_posts/2020-06-20-learnings-from-gatling-feeder.md

 ![]({{site.baseurl}}/assets/img/posts/gatling-logs-for-feeder-execution.png)

 In our simulation,**The user
 injection profile says hit the server by 30 users in a second but feeder is having some lazy operation and it is not capable of generating 30 users within a second.** It leads to a situation where the server is being hit by 30 users but not in a second.
 The Gatling report will not tell you this.
-The report will have the correct number of requests and corresponding time taken to serve the response.
-But the problem is the server is not hit by given number of users within the specified time window(in our case it is 1s).
+The report will have the correct count of number of requests and corresponding time taken to serve the response.
+But in actual, the server never received 30 requests in a second.
 So, the numbers shown in the report can be misleading.

-This can be validated only by looking into some kind of monitoring tool for your server.
+Above can be validated only by looking into some kind of monitoring tool for your server.
 In our case, this was revealed by Grafana.

 #### Fix
 We had to move the `fetchFromMountebank()` from feeder to some other place which does not get executed after user injection by Gatling.
 The best place for this was `before{}`.
 Also, We had to switch to CSV based feeder.